WansonChoi/HATK/README.md

 ## (2) Installation

 We strongly recommend using 'Anaconda(or Miniconda)' to set up HATK.
-HATK supports OS X and Linux environment(ex.
+HATK supports OS X and Linux environments(ex.
 Ubuntu) and currently dosen't support Windows.